chanzuckerberg/cellxgene-documentation/where-is-my-gene/where-is-my-gene-documentation.md

 # Where's my gene documentaion

-## How to interpret dotplot
+## How to interpret a gene expression dotplot

-The dotplot is designed to reveal gross differences in expression patterns across cell types and to highlight genes that are highly expressed in certain cell types.
+A dotplot is designed to reveal gross differences in expression patterns across cell types and to highlight genes that are highly expressed in certain cell types.

 <p align="center">
 	The color of the dot approximates average gene expression and its size represents the percentage of cells within each cell type that express the gene: